Case Studies

 We work with artists, musicians, writers and producers to support the development of their creative vision.

-We have recently started working with artist Matthew Rosier and community engagement organisation, Loaves and Fishes to support the development of an artwork focused on the Salford navvies who dug the Manchester Ship Canal for the annual Lightwaves Festival hosted by Quays Culture in December 2022.
+We worked with artist Matthew Rosier and community engagement organisation, Loaves and Fishes to support the development of an artwork focused on the Salford navvies who dug the Manchester Ship Canal for the annual Lightwaves Festival hosted by Quays Culture in December 2022.

 Keith Brown still